golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 !!! info

-    You can learn more about Golem architecture, production and text network, GLM tokens here:
+    You can learn more about Golem architecture, production and test networks, GLM tokens [here](missinglink.md):